RETURN TO PLAY GUIDELINES

 Any individual (player, coach, staff or parent/guardian) who has tested positive for COVID-19 cannot return to team activities until 10 days after symptoms first begin and resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvement of other symptoms.
 A clearance note from local health department or primary care provider will be required prior to returning to team activities.

-Any player, coach or staff member who has been exposed to an individual with a suspected or diagnosed case of COVID-19 will be restricted from participation and must self-quarantine for 14 days regardless of a negative test result.
+Any player, coach or staff member who has been exposed to an individual with a suspected or diagnosed case of COVID-19 will be restricted from participation and must self-quarantine regardless of a negative test result:

-If asymptomatic after 14 days since last exposure, the player or coach can return to participation.
+If asymptomatic after 10-14 days since last exposure as noted above, the player or coach can return to participation.
 In this case, EXPOSURE means any one of the following:

 - You were within 6 feet of someone who has COVID-19 for a total of 15 minutes or more